verbiscms/verbis/docs/api/admin/auth.md

 Verbis uses secure token authentication for all routes that are not public.
 Fresh tokens are generated when after a successful login and will be regenerated once the user logs out, or the session expires.

-📢 **Storing the token:** Private endpoints should feature a header with the key `token` to authorise requests
+📢 **Storing the token:** Private endpoints should feature a header with the key `token` to authorise requests.

 There are a collection of `Auth` endpoints described below that help with password resets as wells as authentication.